davidfischer/nicfitmtg/_pages/sideboarding.md

 Deafening Silence is very hard for decks like Storm to deal with and can result in them being locked out turn 1.
 It also works well against Infect by preventing them from using multiple pump spells and making sure your removal is good after they use one.

+In [BUG Fit]({% link _pages/archetypes/junk-fit.md %}), {% mtgcardlink Mindbreak Trap %} doubles as a very nice piece of combo hate and can be easily hard cast due to the ramp in the deck.

 ## Graveyard Hate

 {% mtghand %}